-In 2023, HACSB proudly celebrates its 15-year anniversary as an MTW Agency.
-Reaching this milestone would not be possible without the support and collaboration of the Department of Housing and Urban Development, HASCB's dedicated staff, Board of Commissioners and numerous partners.
+In 2025, HACSB proudly celebrates 17 years as an MTW agency.
+The success our organization has achieved during this time would not have been possible without the support and collaboration of the U.S. Department of Housing and Urban Development, HASCB's dedicated staff, Board of Commissioners, and numerous regional and national partners.